 The economic boom brought about the increase in the struggle of workers and raise of Azerbaijani nationalist movement, which culminated in the declaration of independence from Russia and establishment of the Azerbaijan Democratic on Republic May 28, 1918.
 However, the Azerbaijan Democratic Republic existed for just 1 year 11 months and was overthrown by Soviet Russian troops on April 28, 1920.

 The development of Baku also continued under the Soviets.
 Built over a thousand of years, Baku has three distinct areas.
 The old town, which is a fortress, was classified in 2000 as a World Heritage Site by UNESCO.
 Containing a maze of narrow streets, two ancient inns (caravansaries), a palace and many mosques, the city represents the earliest period of building in the city.
 Representing the next period of building is the boomtown, built right after the discovery of oil.
 This area has distinctive beaux-arts architecture, and now houses many fine art, history and literature museums.
 The third region is the Soviet-built town.
-The central part of the city is situated in the amphitheatre with descending terraces towards the Baku Bay.
+The central part of the city is situated in the amphitheater with descending terraces towards the Baku Bay.
 The layout of Baku is rectangular, only in the oldest part of the city within the fortress walls the streets are crooked and narrow.
-In the centre and along the highways the construction is dense and it is free in the outskirts.
+In the center and along the highways the construction is dense and it is free in the outskirts.
 The suburbs of Baku are the centers of oil extraction where the enterprises of railway transportation, of machine-building and construction materials are located and where one can see mineral sources.
 In the vicinities of the city there are a number of mud volcanoes and salt lakes.
 The boundaries of the city include a health resort area of the Apsheron Peninsula with coastal beaches.
 The coastal area of Baku is 84 ft (28 m) below the world ocean level.

 In 1991 the nation of Azerbaijan gained independence from the Soviet Union, and Baku became the capital of the new republic.
 The signing of a Production Sharing Agreement in 1994 covering the Baku offshore oil fields created the need for an additional export route for Caspian crude oil.
 Construction of the Baku-Tbilisi-Ceyhan (BTC) pipeline, the second longest oil pipeline in the world started in early 2003.
 BTC project is a $3 billion investment to unlock a vast store of energy from the Caspian Sea by providing a new crude oil pipeline from Azerbaijan, through Georgia, to Turkey for onward delivery to world markets.
 The pipeline was officially opened on May 25, 2005.
 Trade ties between Houston and Azerbaijan are strong.
 More than 180 Houston-based firms report doing business with Azerbaijan.
 33 businesses headquartered in Houston operate 40 subsidiaries in Azerbaijan, and total trade between Azerbaijan and Houston was valued at $171.2 million in 2009.